Rizbi/RZKit/README.md

   - Corner and border can be added in the storyboard.
   - Inset can be added to UILabel in the storyboard.

-# Animation of UIView is much easier.
+# Animation of UIView is much easier
   - FadeIn & FadeOut animation support.
   - ZoomIn & ZoomOut animation support.

-# Classes:
+# Classe
 RZView, RZLabel, RZTextField, RZTextView, RZAnimation, RZAnimationFade, RZAnimationScale, RZAnimationSequence.

 # Storyboard example